adlyZaroui/analyticProphet/README.md

 $ \displaystyle \mathcal{L}_{k, m, \delta, \beta, \kappa}(Y) \ p(k, m, \delta, \beta, \kappa)$

 The original version of Prophet is no more than the L-BFGS optimization algorithm used on the loss function.
-The gradient is estimated using Automatic Differntiation.
+The gradient being estimated using Automatic Differentiation - the L-BFGS optimizer as well as the Automatic Differentiaiton feature are defined within Stan, which itself is written upon C++ and relies on the `eigen` library.

-In this implementaiton, the same optimizer is used on the same loss, however, no gradient estimation part, instead, the gradient is provided from an analytical expression.
+In this implementaiton, the same optimizer is used on the same loss, however, no gradient estimation part, instead, the gradient is provided by an analytical expression.
+The backend is written in C++, using `dlib` for L-BFGS and `eigen` for numerical computations, An interface similar to the original Prophet is provided.